jysuarezibarra/CenoMorph-PF/IMAGE_SOURCES.md

 Compiled and digitised by J. Y. Suárez-Ibarra (suarez@cerege.fr;
 jysuarezibarra@gmail.com).

-The (semi)landmark coordinates in `data/reference/` were digitised from specimen images published in the following sources.
+The landmark coordinates in `data/reference/` were digitised from specimen images published in the following sources.
 The coordinates are derived measurements (point sets), not reproductions of the original images;
 the original images remain © their respective publishers/authors.
 Anyone